facebookresearch/CutLER/README.md

 ### Unsupervised Model Learning
 Before training the detector, it is necessary to use MaskCut to generate pseudo-masks for all ImageNet data.
-You can use the pre-generated json file directly, please download it from [here](http://dl.fbaipublicfiles.com/cutler/maskcut/imagenet_train_fixsize480_tau0.15_N3.json) and put it under "DETECTRON2_DATASETS/imagenet/annotations/".
-Or if you want to generate your own pseudo-masks, you can follow the instructions on [MaskCut](#maskcut).
+You can either use the pre-generated json file directly by downloading it from [here](http://dl.fbaipublicfiles.com/cutler/maskcut/imagenet_train_fixsize480_tau0.15_N3.json) and placing it under "DETECTRON2_DATASETS/imagenet/annotations/", or generate your own pseudo-masks by following the instructions in [MaskCut](#1-maskcut).

 We provide a script `train_net.py`, that is made to train all the configs provided in CutLER.
 To train a model with "train_net.py", first setup the ImageNet-1K dataset following [datasets/README.md](datasets/README.md), then run: